Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 Within the bounds of a forest fire, a character faces three dangers: heat damage, catching on fire, and smoke inhalation.

+### Heat Damage
-**Heat Damage:** Getting caught within a forest fire is even worse than being exposed to extreme heat (see Heat Dangers).
+Getting caught within a forest fire is even worse than being exposed to extreme heat (see Heat Dangers).
 Breathing the air causes a character to take 1d6 points of damage per round (no save).
 In addition, a character must make a Fortitude save every 5 rounds (DC 15,